JDev129/Sudoku/README.md

+Release Notes:
-Most recent version V1.3
+V1.3

 Cleaned up solution function inside Sudoku component.
 Fixed a found bug.
 It would allow you to continue playing even after all the cells were entered (regardless if it was a valid solution or not.)
-You will notice when you complete a puzzle.
-You cannot clear or change any of the values without first moving back to a previous move at the bottom.
+You will notice when you complete a puzzle that you cannot clear or change any of the values with the SudokuKeyPad without first moving back to a previous move at the bottom.

-Release Notes:
-React Sudoku Puzzle V1.3

-Updated

-React Sudoku Puzzle V 1.2
+V 1.2

 Made positioning updates to SudokuKeyPad.
 Needs further testing.

-:::: React Sudoku Puzzle Version 1.1
+V 1.1
 Added configuration settings.
 Now you can change how many cell values you start with for a specific difficulty.
 Can only set a value between 0 and 81.
 You will notice that as you can closer to 0 (somewhere around 20) it becomes impossible to find a valid solution.
 Still need to add a validation message if you try to input an invalid number (alpha character or number less than 0 or greater than 80).

 Fixed bug in version 1.0 with multiple solution produced.

-:::: React Sudoku Puzzle Version 1.0
+V 1.0

 Positioning issue on SudokuKeyPad

 line 103 of SudokuKeyPad is setting scroll position.. this only works for large screens.